nonefornothing/Calculator-Generic/README.md

 # Calculator-Generic
-Calculator with input data type can be float &amp; integer using generic function
+Calculator with output data type can be float &amp; integer using generic function

 ## Table of contents
 * [General info](#general-info)